Chapter 4: Construction Details, Section 80: Fences

 - Fences should not obstruct flow in streams or drainage areas.

-- Upon delivery of the materials to the job site, ensure that for chain link fences certificates of compliance are submitted for protective coating system, posts, and braces.
+- Upon delivery of the materials to the job site, check that for chain link fences certificates of compliance are submitted for protective coating system, posts, and braces.
 All other fencing materials must be field inspected and released by the engineer.
 Refer to Section 6-202, “Responsibilities for Acceptance of Manufactured or Fabricated Materials and Products,” of this manual for additional information.

 - Arrange for necessary control staking when the contractor has submitted the required survey request.